-- I. Lay out the dustsheet and tools. - 2.
-Remove the decorative frame/glass facia assembly.
-Removal is reverse of section 8.3. - 3.
-Remove the glass door assembly and clean carefully. - 4.
+- 1. Lay out the dustsheet and tools. - 2.
+Remove the decorative frame/facia assembly.
+Removal is described in section 8.4. - 3.
+Remove the glass door assembly (4 screws) and clean carefully. - 4.
 Inspect the burner and the catalyst and clean if necessary with a soft brush. - 5.
+Disconnect the gas supply. - 6.
 Detach the burner front cover plate by removal of the four retaining screws.
-Undo the two screws retaining the burner support bracket to the base and rear of the firebox.
-Remove the control knob and spindle assembly from the valve by removal of the spindle retaining clip. - 6.
-Disconnect the gas supply. - 7.
+Undo the four screws retaining the burner support brackets to the base and rear of the firebox.
+Remove the control knob and spindle assembly from the valve by removal of the spindle retaining clip. - 7.
 Remove the burner unit, strip off the burner pipes and clean thoroughly. - 8.
 Clean the in-line restrictor, pilot assembly and the burner tube.
 Do not attempt to remove the pilot injector as this can cause damage. - 9.
-Re-assemble components.
+Re-assemble components. - 10.
+Turn on the gas supply and leak test.
+Check pilot and burner for good ignition. - 11.
+Refit the glass door assembly, ensuring a good seal. - 12.
+Refit the decorative frame/facia assembly as detailed in section 8.4. - 13.
+Check the purpose provided ventilation is un-obstructed. - 14.
+Light the fire and test setting pressures. - 15.
+Check safe operation of the appliance.